Aarception/Mo-information-security-portfolio/README.md

 In this way, the question of whether negotiations could have been an option are foreclosed, given that the facts of the process preclude the possibility that dignity could have sustained the confidence to overcome such structural non-existence. ⁸

-And this is where the digital participant observer's procedural and methodological integrity is, in hindsight, of inestimable value, for guaranteeing the rigorous, and pristine ethical standing of the documentation.
+The digital participant observer's procedural and methodological rigor is, in this manner and in hindsight, of inestimable value, for having guaranteed the pristine integrity and ethical standing of the documentation and process.

-Because of all these fsctors, it is hoped that the full results from this 'digital' participant observation will prove very enlightening, even to the very institution in question.⁹
+It is hoped that the full results from this 'digital' participant observation will prove very enlightening, even to the very institution in question.⁹

 ### <div align="center">*What Can Govern Aspiration?*